** Parents’ Evenings **

 Child Care involves a lot of coursework; you will need:

-Please be aware that this course has two extended writing assignments which are worth a total of 50% of the pupil’s final grade.
+Please be aware that this course has a controlled assessment which is worth 50% of the pupil’s final grade.
 We work to tight exam board deadlines and, therefore, it is essential that these assignments are completed in the given timeframe.
 Failure to meet these deadlines will affect the pupil’s final grade.

 Pupils will be expected to participate in a variety of visits to local Child Care providers in order to experience how skills learnt in the classroom can be transferred into a real-life setting.